-Section 1 Key principles of the new Framework of Criteria Section 2 Framework of Criteria by academic career track including the minimum thresholds and potential combinations of Pillars under which applicants may provide evidence Section 3 Detailed criteria for each Pillar and information about Citizenship
+Section 1 Key principles of the Framework of Criteria Section 2 Framework of Criteria by academic career track including the minimum thresholds and potential combinations of Pillars under which applicants may provide evidence Section 3 Detailed criteria for each Pillar and information about Citizenship

-The Framework includes 5 pillars, developed by the Promotion Review Working Group for the Research, Teaching and Research, and Teaching and Scholarship Practice academic career tracks1 as follows:
+The Framework includes 5 pillars, developed by the Promotion Review Working Group for the Research, Teaching and Research, Teaching and Scholarship Practice and Clinical Service academic career tracks1 as follows:

+(i) Research.

+(ii) Education.

+- (iii) Scholarship and/or Professional Practice.

+- (iv) Engagement, Innovation and Impact.

+- (v) Clinical Service, with

-- (i) Research. - (ii) Education. - (iii) Scholarship and/or Professional Practice. - (iv) Engagement, Innovation and Impact, with - (v) Citizenship at a baseline/minimum threshold level of expectation applicable to all grades.
+(vi) Citizenship at a baseline/minimum threshold level of expectation applicable to all grades.